Suhash-25/Botnet-detector-ML/Readme.md

-🛡️ BotGuard - Botnet Traffic Detector
-This project is a Machine Learning powered Botnet Traffic Detector built with React (frontend) and Flask (backend).
-🛡️ Botnet Traffic Detector

-This project is a Machine Learning powered Botnet Traffic Detector built with React (frontend) and Flask (backend).
-It is trained on the CTU-13 dataset, which contains both normal and malicious (botnet attack) traffic data.

-The app allows users to input 57 space-separated numerical features and predicts whether the traffic is:

-✅ Normal Traffic

-🚨 Attack Traffic

-✨ Features

-📊 ML model trained on CTU-13 dataset

-🌐 Interactive frontend with React, Tailwind, DaisyUI

-🔥 Backend with Flask + scikit-learn/XGBoost

-📂 Downloadable sample CSV files (Normal & Attack traffic)

-🎯 Visual results with probability progress bars

-📸 Demo Screenshot

-(Add a screenshot of your running app here)

-🚀 How to Use

-Download the sample CSV files (Normal & Attack traffic) from the app.

-Copy a row (57 values) from the CSV or your own dataset.

-Paste it into the big input box in the app.

-Click Predict to see the result.

-🛠️ Installation & Setup
-🔹 Backend (Flask)
-# Navigate to backend folder
-cd backend

-# Create venv (optional but recommended)
-python -m venv venv
-source venv/bin/activate   # Mac/Linux
-venv\Scripts\activate      # Windows

-# Install dependencies
-pip install -r requirements.txt

-# Run Flask server
-python app.py

-🔹 Frontend (React + Vite)
-# Navigate to frontend folder
-cd frontend

-# Install dependencies
-npm install

-# Run frontend
-npm run dev

-📂 Project Structure
-Botnet-Detector/
-│── backend/           # Flask backend
-│   ├── app.py         # Flask app entry
-│   ├── model.pkl      # ML model (ignored if too large)
-│   └── requirements.txt
-│
-│── frontend/          # React frontend
-│   ├── src/
-│   │   ├── pages/
-│   │   │   └── Home.jsx
-│   │   ├── components/
-│   │   │   ├── InputForm.jsx
-│   │   │   └── ResultCard.jsx
-│   └── public/
-│       ├── CTU13_Normal_Traffic.csv
-│       └── CTU13_Attack_Traffic.csv
-│
-└── README.md

-📊 Dataset

-The model is trained on the CTU-13 Botnet dataset, which contains captures of normal and botnet-infected traffic.
-👉 Learn more about CTU-13 Dataset

-⚡ Future Improvements

-📂 Upload CSV directly in the app for batch predictions

-📉 Show confusion matrix & metrics on frontend

-☁️ Deploy on Heroku / Render / Vercel for public use

-👨‍💻 Author

-Developed with ❤️ by Siddharth
+BotGuard: ML-Powered Botnet Traffic Detector

+This project is a Machine Learning powered Botnet Traffic Detection System built using the CTU-13 dataset.
+The CTU-13 dataset contains both normal network traffic and malicious botnet traffic.

+Our ML model is trained on 57 numerical features that represent network flow characteristics and is capable of classifying traffic as:

+>✅ Normal Traffic

+>🚨 Attack Traffic (Botnet)

+The project consists of a Flask backend (for serving the ML model) and a React + Vite frontend (for user interaction), styled with DaisyUI + TailwindCSS.

+📊 Features

+(1)Machine Learning Model trained on 57 CTU-13 features.
+(2)Prediction API served via Flask.
+(3)Interactive Frontend built with React, Vite, and DaisyUI.
+(4)CSV Downloads for testing with Normal Traffic & Attack Traffic samples.
+(5)Visual Output with prediction result + probability bars.
+(6)Ready for Deployment.

+Model Information

+Dataset: CTU-13 Botnet Traffic Dataset
+Features Used: 57 numerical features (network flow statistics)

+Labels:

+0 → Normal Traffic

+1 → Attack Traffic

+Algorithm: (e.g., Random Forest, Logistic Regression, XGBoost .

+Final prediction (Normal or Attack)

+Probability scores (confidence of classification)

+How to Use

+Download the sample CSV files (Normal & Attack) from the UI.

+Copy a row (57 space-separated values) from the CSV.

+Paste the row into the big input box on the web app.

+Click Predict.

+View results:

+       ✅ Prediction = 0 → Normal Traffic

+       🚨 Prediction = 1 → Attack Traffic

+         Probabilities are shown with progress bars for better visualization.

+Tech Stack

+1.Machine Learning: scikit-learn, NumPy

+2.Backend: Flask (Python)

+3.Frontend: React + Vite, DaisyUI, TailwindCSS

+4.Deployment: Render

+Author

+Siddharth Chaudhary